 If a dental filling becomes loose or falls out, contact your dentist so we can fix or replace it as soon as possible.
 Leaving it untreated can lead to more decay or an infection.

 Rinse your mouth with warm water to clean the area.
-You can temporarily fill the cavity with dental wax or over-the-counter dental cement to protect the tooth and reduce discomfort.
-Avoid chewing on the affected side until it’s fixed.
+You can use dental wax or over-the-counter dental cement to temporarily fill the cavity and protect the tooth.
+This will also help ease discomfort.
+Try not to chew on that side of your mouth until your dentist fixes it.

 Loose or Lost Dental Crown or Bridge

 Never try to reattach a dental crown or bridge yourself using household glue.
-Instead, rinse your mouth gently with warm water, protect the exposed tooth with dental wax, and avoid chewing on that side until the problem is fixed.
+Rinse your mouth gently with warm water, cover the exposed tooth with dental wax, and avoid chewing on that side until your dentist fixes the issue.

 Abscess Around a Tooth